HelpSeeker/CoubDownloader/README.md

 ### 'share' videos

 Another special new option is `--share`.
 Coub now offers a video version primarily targeted at people, who want to share coubs.
-These videos already contain both video (~720p, sometimes ~360p) and audio (AAC@128Kbps CBR) and don't require further muxing.
+These videos already contain both video (~1280px width, sometimes ~360px) and audio (AAC@128Kbps CBR) and don't require further muxing.
 Videos downloaded with `--share` come as MP4.

 ***